goodloop/autoware_auto_mirror/src/planning/object_collision_estimator/design/README.md

 ## Assumptions / Known limits

 - The obstacles are in the same coordinate frame as the trajectory.
-- The bounding boxes are assumed to be parallel to the ground and is represented by the rectangle of the bottom surface and z = 0.
+- The shapes are assumed to be parallel to the ground and is represented by the rectangle of the bottom surface and z = 0.
 Hence the collision detection only happens in 2d.
-- The corners of the bounding boxes are expected to be in counterclockwise order.
+- The corners of the shapes are expected to be in counterclockwise order.
 - The x and y elements of the `size` object are expected to map to the length of the first and second edges respectively.

 ## Error detection and handling